-A: Yes, it is a 1-stage application process, as with Call 3.
-Applicants will submit their applications through the online submission system before the Call deadline of 3pm (Irish time) on 10 February 2021.
+A: Yes, it is a 1-stage application process, as with Call 4.
+Applicants should submit their applications through the online submission system before the Call deadline of 3pm (Irish time) on 14 July 2022.
 Eligible applications will be reviewed remotely by independent international technical and commercial experts.
-Following remote evaluation, where projects are scored above threshold in each of the four selection criteria, DTIF consortia will be invited to a pitch presentation and Q & A session with the expert panel.
+Following remote evaluation, where projects are scored above threshold in each of the four selection criteria, DTIF consortia will be invited to a pitch presentation and an interview session with the expert panel.